craftcms/docs/docs/5.x/system/routing.md

 - Site routes are ignored ([dynamic](#dynamic-routes) _and_ [advanced](#advanced-routing-with-url-rules));
 - The `templates/` folder is not checked for matching paths;

-Even when your Craft instance hosts no valid front-end URLs, you must access the control panel via its path (`/admin`, by default), or set <config5:cpTrigger> to `null` or `''` (an empty string).
+Even when your Craft instance hosts no valid front-end URLs, you must access the control panel via its path (`/admin`, by default)—or set <config5:cpTrigger> to `null` or `''` (an empty string).

 ::: warning
 Bypassing site rules means that [custom GraphQL routes](../development/graphql.md#create-a-graphql-route) will not work.
+The same is true for plugins that automatically register front-end routes.
 :::